 A red skin rash is one of the signs of skin inflammation.
 This occurs because of the body's reaction to irritants.

 It starts when the immune system jumps into action.

-It sends out signals that 'an army' are needed to fight any infection and heal the skin.
+It sends out signals that 'an army' is needed to fight an infection and heal the skin.

 The army is made up of more white blood cells and anti-inflammatory substances.

 The white blood cells help to get rid of any infection.
 The anti-inflammatory substances start to heal the skin.